What is a page tracker?

 Track API response

-You can use page tracker to track API responses as well (until dedicated API tracker
+You can use page tracker to track API responses as well (until dedicated API tracker utility is released).
+For instance, you can track the response of the JSONPlaceholder API:

 Ensure that the web page from which you're making a fetch request allows cross-origin requests.
 Otherwise, you'll get an error.